 Children (ages 12 and younger): Free

-On Memorial Day, a 50% off discount is offered to military personnel and their families.
+On Memorial Day, a 50% off discount is offered to military personnel.

 720 North Washington Street

 We offer free on-site parking during normal operating hours.

 Handicap accessible parking spaces are available at the entrance of the Gardens, marked with handicap signs.